-You’ve poured your blood, sweat and tears into creating the perfect veggie garden this year.
+You’ve poured your blood, sweat, and tears into creating the perfect veggie garden this year.
 As you’re out giving the garden its daily water, inspection and TLC, you notice your tomatoes, which were just small, bright green orbs yesterday, have taken on some red and orange hues.
-Then you spot a heart-sinking sight, a cluster of tomatoesthat look like something has taken a bite out of each one.
+Then you spot a heart-sinking sight, a cluster of tomatoes that looks like something has taken a bite out of each one.
 After some of your own covert ops, you discover the culprit is birds.
 “Help!
 Birds are eating my tomatoes!”
 Continue reading to learn how to protect tomato plants from birds.

 Keeping Birds Away from Tomatoes